PLEASE NOTE: The third floor Small Computer Lab is not yet available for booking.

 FAILURE TO COMPLY

 Individuals or groups presenting and attending meetings, programs and events are subject to all Library policies, rules and regulations.
-The Library reserves the right to suspend or revoke permission to use the meeting room.
+The Library reserves the right to suspend or revoke permission to use the meeting room for any violation of Library policies, rules or regulations.
 Inclusion of false information on the application form will result in automatic and immediate revocation of permission.

-Failure to comply with Library policies, rules and regulations (including these guidelines) will be grounds for suspension of meeting room privileges.
-Depending on the circumstances, individuals or groups may receive one warning.
-A second occurrence will result in a 3 month suspension of meeting room privileges.
-Repeated violations may result in a longer suspension.
+Failure to comply with Library policies, rules and regulations (including these guidelines) will be grounds for suspension of meeting room privileges for up to six months.

 DAMAGES AND LIABILITY